sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/slack.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your email usernames and passwords?
-Are there other features to add here?
+**NEED TO COMPLETE** Are there other features to add here?

+- Use Sensu [environment variables and secrets management][7] to avoid exposing your Slack webhook.
 - [Event-based templating][2]: include observation data from event attributes in your alerts to add meaningful, actionable context.

 ## Get the plugin